christiskatsouris/Computational-Econometrics-R/README.md

 # Computational-Econometrics-R

-A light tutotial page on various aspects related to Computational Econometrics issues.
+A light tutotial page on various aspects related to Computational Econometrics issues (Drafted: July 2022).

 In many of the following econometric methods (especially when considering high-dimensional inference problems) which are implemented on Econometric/Statistical Programming Software (such as R), large computational time requires to consider parallel programming techniques in order to reduce execution time.